mgunnin/mgunnin/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🤖 Advanced Agentic AI Development
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
-  - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
+  - Crafting intelligent solutions using multi-agent frameworks like Eliza and CrewAI.
+  - Leveraging Phidata and OpenAI swarms for building sophisticated AI models.
+  - Utilizing vector databases to enhance data processing and retrieval efficiency.
-  - Diving into PostgreSQL for efficient and scalable database management.
+  - Developing robust applications with TypeScript for a reliable and scalable codebase.

-## 🏆 Achievements
+  - Implementing seamless communications and interactions among agents and systems.

 ## 📬 Get in Touch